 The couples therapist will also help you find ways of communicating more effectively and resolving conflict.

 It is unrealistic to think that, as a couple in a marriage or life partnership, you can avoid conflict altogether.
 This may involve renegotiating your relationship and helping you to build a more realistic and deeper partnership.

 Learning to manage and respect your differences is also an important part of couples work.

-Research shows again and again that the effectiveness of the therapy or counselling is affected by the relationship you have with your therapist or counsellor, this is especially important in couples counselling.
+Research shows again and again that the effectiveness of the therapy or counselling is affected by the relationship you have with your therapist or counsellor, this is especially important in couples therapy.
 It is therefore important that you find someone who you both feel comfortable with and who you can build a trusting relationship with.

-Couples Counselling in London
+Couples Therapy in London

 Please feel free to chat on the telephone to a few therapists or to meet several before deciding who you would like to work with.
 The initial session is an opportunity for both you and the therapist to decide if you would like to work together.